Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Method

 2D diffusion models have demonstrated powerful capabilities in image generation.
 Zero-1-to-3 \cite{liu2023zero} fine-tunes diffusion models to synthesize arbitrary views of an object given only a single frontal view, while SyncDreamer~\cite{liu2023syncdreamer} and MVDFusion~\cite{hu2024mvd} further extend this concept by modeling joint probability distributions of multiview images, enabling simultaneous multiview image generation.

-Using these pre-trained 2D models, we generate corresponding multiview images from the input image to guide the subsequent 3D Gaussian optimization.
+Using SyncDreamer~\cite{liu2023syncdreamer}, we generate corresponding multiview images from the input image to guide the subsequent 3D Gaussian optimization.
 Despite the fact that the generation of additional views alleviates problems such as back-view blur to a certain extent, the resulting sparse and low-quality synthetic images are insufficient for reliable structure-from-motion (SfM) reconstruction to obtain accurate point clouds and poses, which plays a crucial role in the initialization of 3D Gaussians.

 Following \cite{ke2024repurposing}, we consider to address this limitation by incorporating depth information.
-Specifically, we utilize Marigold \cite{ke2024repurposing} to estimate depth maps from both the input and generated multiview images and combine them, forming an initial point cloud to initialize the 3D Gaussian Splatting model, providing a good solution for initialization issues.
+Specifically, we utilize Marigold to estimate rough depth maps from both the input and generated multiview images.
+We combine them to form a coarse point cloud to initialize the 3D Gaussian Splatting model, which provides a good solution for initialization issues.